 - Provides identity confirmation with whom you are transacting with – usually verified with a Facebook account and phone number

-- Users have profiles and also user ratings – you can ensure you are working with a trustworthy sellerAlso the flexibility to use electronic payments supported by the app.
+- Users have profiles and also user ratings – you can ensure you are working with a trustworthy seller.

-- More payment options: “OfferUp partners with the payment processor Stripe to enable sellers to accept electronic payment method”
+- The flexibility to use electronic payments supported by the app is also great: “OfferUp partners with the payment processor Stripe to enable sellers to accept electronic payment method”

 4. Ask a residential remodeling contractor

-It’s common practice for a remolding team to throw away old windows.
-Most likely the project has contracted a dumpster to use and the old windows are tossed.
-You may be able to
+It’s common practice for a remodeling team to throw away old windows.
+It is likely they have contracted a dumpster to use, where old windows may be tossed.

 This option has fallen down the list quite a bit over the last few years.
-Still an option, but we think there are far better alternatives.
+It is still an option, but we think there are far better alternatives.
 It’s also important that you double-check the condition with the seller prior to coming to an agreement on price.
 Often the windows are in worse condition than they look from the pictures.